straightlab/compgenomics_minicourse/2021_edition/04_mysterySampleID.md

 ```
 less /scratch/groups/astraigh/biochem_minicourse_2021/practice_run/pool_trial1/blast/bar01_test_tabulated.output.first1000.txt | awk '{print $1,$2}' | sort | uniq -c
 ```
+Based on the blast output, which organism do you think each DNA sample came from?

 There are several other output format options that you can use to customize blast's output.
 More info here: https://www.ncbi.nlm.nih.gov/books/NBK279684/table/appendices.T.options_common_to_all_blast/